Dana Archer-Rosenthal

 Why did you open a DAF at Brooklyn Org?

-I opened a DAF in memory my mom, Elayne Grant Archer, who died suddenly in April 2024.
+I opened a DAF in memory of my mom, Elayne Grant Archer, who died suddenly in April 2024.
 I wanted to find a way to carry forward her generosity, her commitment to the causes she cared deeply about, and her love of Brooklyn, where she made her home for more than 50 years and raised me and my brother.
 I’m exploring starting a giving circle because I want to motivate more people to support this borough that has shaped me so profoundly.

 What issue areas are you most passionate about supporting?